HQSquantumsimulations/qoqo_aqt/Tutorial_qoqo.md

 # A quick Tutorial how to use qoqo_aqt

-qoqo_aqt provides a backend to the AQT quantum devices and simulators for the qoqo quantum computing toolikt by HQS.
+qoqo_aqt provides a backend to the AQT quantum devices and simulators for the qoqo quantum computing toolkit by HQS.

 [qoqo is hosted on github](https://github.com/HQSquantumsimulations/qoqo)